IPS-LMU/soundChangeR/MANUAL.md

 - `params.yaml` is the saved params list.
 It's in `yaml` format, so you can directly open it as text and read it conveniently.
 All other files are stored as `rds`, so you need `readRDS()`.
 - `input.rds` is a copy of the input file, as you can start with an existing dataframe and tweak (e.g. remove speakers etc).
 In this way you preserve the exact input.
-- `pop.<NUMBER>.rds` are as many memory snapshots as `params$nrOfSimulations`.
+- `pop.<NUMBER>.rds` are as many memory snapshots as `params$nrOfSnapshots`.
 These are data.tables that report the state of all agents.
 The columns are:
 ```
 P1, P2, ..., word, label, initial, valid, nrOfTimesHeard, producerID, timeStamp, agentID, speaker, group, equivalence, condition
 ```